 55 Power/Terror (Malaysian Slang)

-We use these two words to indicate how excellent/great something or someone is.
-It can be food, a person, or just about anything really!
+We use these two words to show how excellent/great something or someone is.
+It can be food, a person, or just about anything, really!

 Example: Jason just helped me solve this super complicated math question!
 So power/terror, right!